MANTRA-Chain/mantra-dex/contracts/pool-manager/README.md

 Creating pools is a simple and permissionless process.
 A user can call the `CreatePool` message, with the desired pool parameters such as asset denoms, fees, and pool type among others, together with the pool creation fee.
-The pool creation fee is a protocol fee that is sent to the Bonding Manager via the `FillRewards` message.
+The pool creation fee is a protocol fee that is sent to the Fee Collector.
 There can be multiple pools for the same asset pair, though each pool must have a unique identifier.
 Pools cannot be removed or updated once created, so it is important to get the parameters right from the start.